 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact the DMO Web strategy: email@example.com or Neil Wyatt firstname.lastname@example.org.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact the Digital Team:

 The Debt Management Office is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is not fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-We are working towards making the website fully compliant.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exceptions listed below.